yannickbilcot/ovh-vps-config/README.md

 ```
 #### Non-interactive mode
 - Edit the configuration file 'setup.cfg'
-- Start the sprint with the option '-a'
+- Start the script with the option '-a'

 ```bash
 ./setup.sh -a